Milnor Invariants and Twisted Whitney Towers: Twisted Whitney towers and gropes

 The \emph{intersection forest $t(G^c)$ of a twisted capped grope bounding a link} is defined as the extension of the framed definition which labels each univalent vertex that corresponds to a non-trivially $k$-twisted cap with the twist symbol $\iinfty$, and takes the twisting $k$ as a coefficient. \end{defn}

 Recall from~\ref{subsec:gropes} above that for a capped grope $G^c$, if $n$ is the minimum of the orders of the trees in $t(G^c)$, then the class of $G^c$ is $n+1$.

-Motivated by the correspondence with twisted Whitney towers described below, we define the \emph{class of a twisted capped grope} $G^c$ to be $n+1$ if $n$ is the minimum of the orders of the non-$\iinfty$ trees in $t(G^c)$, and $n/2$ is the minimum of the orders of the $\iinfty$-trees in $t(G^c)$.
+Motivated by the correspondence with twisted Whitney towers described below, we define the \emph{class of a twisted capped grope} $G^c$ to be $n+1$ if $n$ is the minimum of the orders of the non-$\iinfty$ trees in $t(G^c)$, and if the $\iinfty$-trees in $t(G^c)$ are of order at least $n/2$.